 When you register your domain name, your personal information including name, address, phone number and email address are stored in a public database called WHOIS.
 The WHOIS database provides a record of who owns which domain name and it’s used in disputes when there are multiple claims to a single domain.
 Every domain name is required to have a up-to-date WHOIS record.
 These details are submitted automatically by Ecenica and every other domain name registrar as standard when you register a domain.

-The WHOIS database is publicly available, which means people can search the WHOIS database for email addresses.
-The company or user who has sent you a spam email has seen you’ve just registered your domain recently and used the WHOIS database to get your email address so they can send you spam email to offer web design services.
+The WHOIS database is publicly available, which means people can search the WHOIS database for email addresses and phone numbers.
+The company or user who has contacted you has seen you’ve just registered your domain recently and used the WHOIS database to get your email address and phone number so they can contact you to offer web design services.

 How can you avoid the spam emails?